 The Dance Program at IJA utilizes a conservatory approach where students’ dance education will include various styles of dance, choreography, dance history, & performance opportunities.

-Students in kindergarten through second grade will be exposed to general movement, jazz, hip hop, tap, gymnastics, & cultural dances.
+Students in kindergarten through fifth grade will be exposed to general movement, jazz, hip hop, tap, gymnastics, & cultural dances.
 These students will get thirty minutes to one hour of dance per week for one trimester.
 The students will have the opportunity to perform at the close of that trimester.

 Students in the Visual & Performing Arts Academy (VAPA) that have chosen dance as their specialty course of study will: